also known as Lib House

 In 1972, friends Leonard Ebreo and Alice Bloch co-founded Liberation House, an early post-Stonewall community center that provided health services to the LGBT community.

-It was also the first home of the influential Gay Men’s Health Project and the Gay Switchboard.
+It was also the first home of the influential Gay Men’s Health Project, the Gay Switchboard, and the Lesbian Switchboard.

 On the MapVIEW The Full Map

 Liberation House (or “Lib House”) was an early post-Stonewall health services center for the LGBT community.
 Run by the Liberation House Gay Collective, a self-described “work, education, and growth commune,” it was co-founded by Leonard Ebreo and novelist Alice Bloch in 1972.
 (At the time, Bloch also served as an editor for The Lesbian Tide, the first national lesbian newspaper.)
 Ebreo and Bloch signed a cheap lease for the central storage area in the basement of this tenement at 247 West 11th Street and furnished it with folding chairs and a card table.
 The Collective’s activities included crisis and drug counseling and organizing gay groups in the outer boroughs.

 Liberation House hosted women’s and men’s groups, a coming out group, and an S & M group.
 Ebreo, together with Marc Rabinowitz and Perry Brass, established the Gay Men’s Health Project here after holding an open community forum on gay men’s health at Washington Square United Methodist Church in 1972.
 According to Brass, it was the first clinic for gay men on the East Coast and the first group of any kind to use the words “gay men” in its name.
 The clinic educated men about their bodies and the importance of using condoms (only previously associated with preventing pregnancy) to protect against sexually-transmitted diseases.